 We are going to use the dev version of the Python Sample App we just deployed as our remote development environment.
 To do that, run the following command:

 ✓ Development environment activated✓ Files synchronizedNamespace: cindyName: hello-worldForward: 8080 -> 80805678 -> 22Reverse: 3500 <- 3500Starting hello-world server...* Serving Flask app "app" (lazy loading)* Environment: development* Debug mode: on* Running on http://0.0.0.0:8080/ (Press CTRL+C to quit)* Restarting with statStarting hello-world server...* Debugger is active!* Debugger PIN: 204-462-922

 okteto up command starts a remote development environment, which means:

-okteto/python:3.
+okteto/hello-world:python-dev.
 This image contains the required dev tools to build, test, debug and run the Python Sample App.
 Check the Dockerfile to see how it is generated.